Christine’s Relapsed T-Cell Acute Lymphoblastic Leukemia Story

 You never have to leave the hospital, but you get to stay in a little apartment.
 That helped me mentally so much.
 I felt like I could move around more, and it was nice to not be hooked up and monitored constantly.

 It was harder than I thought it was going to be because of the fatigue, but the transplant itself was pretty uneventful.
 It looks like a blood transfusion.

 It was a really hard recovery just because I don’t think I’ve ever been that tired before.
 I couldn’t pick up a spoon because I was so tired.
-I was not expecting that to be so exhausting, but around three weeks my counts picked up a little.
+I was not expecting that to be so exhausting, but around 3 weeks, my counts picked up a little.
 At that point, I was starting to feel a little better.
 On day 58, I got to go back home.

-How has your cancer experience changed your perspective
+How has your cancer experience changed your perspective?

 It all sounds cliche, but I live every day to the fullest and appreciate every day.
 It sounds silly, but it’s true.
 I don’t really sweat the small stuff as much.